khanhvierus/Workforce-Demographics/README.md

 ## Workforce-Demographics
 ### Problem Statement:
-This dataset contains employee demographic and employment information, including personal details , job-related attributes and employment history.
-The project aims to analyze workforce distribution, diversity, tenure, turnover, and geographic spread, in order to uncover key insights that support HR decision-making and organizational planning.
+This dataset contains employee demographic and employment information, including personal details , job-related attributes and employment history.The project aims to analyze workforce distribution, diversity, tenure, turnover, and geographic spread, in order to uncover key insights that support HR decision-making and organizational planning.

 ### Data and tools used:
 - HR Data with over 22000 rows from the year 2000 to 2020